-- i.
-Graduates will have the basic skills of word processing, use of spreadsheets, presentation software, and applications of AI - ii.
+- Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
 The assessment strategy will include opportunities for the students to find, cite, evaluate and use information - iii.
 There will be clear evidence that students are given the opportunity to consider and approach problems critically, confidently and independently - iv.
 The assessment strategy will include opportunities for the students to demonstrate academic communication through both oral and written approaches and to a range of audiences - v.
 There will be an approach to the development of teams, including leadership - vi.
 There will be evidence of acquisition of general management skills including task management - vii.
 Ethical and regulatory issues are addressed where appropriate